 The estimated cooling time versus wall thickness for various Victrex materials is shown in Figure 7.
-Cooling time depends mould design.
+Cooling time depends on machine settings and material characteristic as well as mould design.
 By improving the ejection system, such as the number of ejector pins, their size and location, cooling time can be reduced by approximately 15% for unfilled materials and ejected at 10°C higher temperature than indicated in Figure 7.